youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ## What is MPP ?

-MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  json timeline file.
+MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  Json timeline file.
-The goal is to regroup artefacts by categories in some easily readable and straight forward files.
+The goal is to regroup artefacts by categories in some easily readable and straight forward results.
 MPP produces extremely simple and readable results, allowing analysts to find the information they need directly.